Ultis/rawr/ReadMe.txt

  - Rawr.DPSDK: 3.3.3 Frost changes implemented.
  - Rawr.Mage: 3.3.3 changes to Incanters Absorbtion implemented.
 Haste procs should be modeled more accurately now.
  - Rawr.Healadin: Implemented Infusion of Light.
 4T9 set bonus should now be modeled correctly.
 4T10 set bonus is now modeled correctly.
- - Rawr.HolyPriest: New "Renew" rotation has been added to the Role dropdown list.
+ - Rawr.HealPriest: New "Renew" rotation has been added to the Role dropdown list.
 2T9 and 4T9 set bonuses added.

 v2.3.11.0
  - Load from Armory code cleaned up.